 Rev Limiter: The Ready-to-Run Distributor has a built-in rev limit that can easily be adjusted from 2,000 rpm to over 10,000 rpm.
 The default is 10,000 rpm.
-To set the rev limiter, run the engine to half the desired rpm then ground the Gray Tach wire (a jumper is supplied) for approximately one second.
-Every time the key is turned to the On position, the tach will display the programmed rpm limit.
-See page 8 for the programming procedure.
+To set the rev limiter, run the engine to half the desired rpm then ground the Gray tach wire (a jumper is supplied) for approximately one second.
+See page 7 for the programming procedure.